mseyfi/mseyfi.github.io/posts/VLM/VIDEOBERT.md

 Their solution was **Visual Tokenization**, a clever process to create a finite dictionary of visual "words."

   * **Intuition:** Imagine you want to describe every possible human action.
-You could create a dictionary of "action words" like $walking$, `running`, `jumping`, `eating`.
+You could create a dictionary of "action words" like `walking`, `running`, `jumping`, `eating`.
 VideoBERT does this automatically for visual data.
   * **The Process:**
     1.  **Feature Extraction:** First, the input video is sampled at 20 frames per second.
 This sequence of frames is then divided into non-overlapping 1.5-second clips (30 frames each).